 Foundations for Inclusion gives you exactly that: the essential knowledge and understanding of approach you need if you truly want to make books inclusive.

-There's a different focus each week with activities to explore where you are and to help you apply what you've learned to current or recent projects, including prompts for working on your mindset around inclusion and inclusive books – and these mindset prompts have proved powerful for those currently enrolled.
+There's a different focus each week with activities to explore where you are and to help you apply what you've learned to current or recent projects, including prompts for working on your mindset around inclusion and inclusive books.

 Regular group sessions will help you take what you are learning and make it work for you and the projects you're working on right now.
 The peer support from the rest of the group will help consolidate learning and drive you forwards.

 An 8 week programme to lay the essential foundations for inclusion

 Each week for 8 weeks (not including a break over half term) you'll be given access to pre-recorded content discussing a particular topic or aspect to consider when making inclusive books.
 This will be accompanied by a PDF of the content, which will also include pointers to remember, implementation and mindset tasks and may also include suggestions for further reading or information.

 In addition to this, there will be an introductory group video call where you can all get to know each other, and 4 group video calls where I'll answer any questions and you'll have an opportunity to talk about a project you're working on get support to apply the learnings from the programme.